 Transition P1:P2.
-If the PHY port is both connected and observes TpBias, it transitions to the active state.
+If the PHY port is both connected, did not fault during the resume handshake and observes TpBias, it transitions to the active state.

 Transition P1:P5.
-A resuming PHY port that remains connected to its peer PHY port but fails to observe TpBias transitions to the suspended state.
+A resuming PHY port that remains connected to its peer PHY port but fails to observe TpBias faults during the resume handshake transitions to the suspended state.
+The fault condition is cleared so that subsequent detection of TpBias may cause the port to resume.